 Weighted sleep sacks and weighted blankets are becoming more popular.
 Do you need a weighted sleep sack and will it help your baby sleep better?
-This post will explain what a weighted sleep sack is, the purpose, and discuss whether it will help your baby sleep better.
+This post will explain what a weighted sleep sack is, its purpose, and discuss whether it will help your baby sleep better.

 What Is a Weighted Sleep Sack and Its Purpose?

 A weighted sleep sack is just as it sounds.
-It a form of sleep sack that has a little weight to it.
+It is a form of sleep sack that has a little weight to it.
 But, why would a sleep sack need weight added to it?

 These sleep sacks and blankets can calm your nervous system and help babies feel like a hand is on them.
 This gives them a feeling of reassurance by acting like a hug with a technique called deep pressure stimulation.
 Just like swaddling helps newborns sleep better, a weighted sleep sack can possibly help your baby sleep better, too.
 But, does it always work?

 Will It Help Your Baby Sleep?

 Sleep sacks are safe ways to have a safe wearable blanket.
 So, sleep sacks are definitely a great investment!

 Does the sleep sack have to be weighted?